CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 t8code uses different indexing schemes for its trees, which we discuss in this section.

 We have two types of trees: Coarse trees as elements in the coarse mesh and forest trees in the forest.
-These correspond to each in that each coarse tree gives rise to exactly one forest tree.
+These correspond to each other in that each coarse tree gives rise to exactly one forest tree.

 ### global id

 All trees are enumerated globally from 0 to T-1.
 This enumeration is independent of any partition and the same for the forest coarse trees
-(i.e. global forest tree i corresponds to global coarse tree i).
+(i.e. global forest tree j corresponds to global coarse tree j).

 We call this index the 'global tree id' and use a `t8_gloidx_t` type to store it.
 Variables storing a global tree id are often called `gtreeid`, `global_id` or similar.